Spanish Intermediate One (FLS2230)

 |Duration of Module||Term 1: 11 weeks; Term 2: 11 weeks;|

-The module is appropriate for students who either already have or may quickly regain a level of proficiency in Spanish broadly equivalent to that of GCSE Grade A*-B (or equivalent).
+The module is appropriate for those who either already have or may quickly regain a level of proficiency in Spanish broadly equivalent to that of GCSE Grade A*-B (or equivalent).
 The exit level of this module corresponds to the A2 level of the Common European Framework of Reference and aims to:

-Consolidate the essential structures of the target language, developing both vocabulary and range of language structures thus equipping students with the linguistic tools to enable them to communicate effectively in everyday situations
+- Consolidate the essential structures of the target language, developing both vocabulary and range of language structures thus equipping students with the linguistic tools to enable them to communicate effectively in everyday situations.

-Further develop active and passive language skills, including comprehension skills in listening, productive skills in speaking, reading and writing
+- Further develop active and passive language skills, including comprehension skills in listening, productive skills in speaking, reading and writing.

 Teaching methods are based on interactive language development tasks, such as pair / group work and role playing, and include the study of short texts, oral development work and listening comprehension exercises.
 Learning activities are supported by various media, including audio, video / DVD, and, where appropriate, computer software.
 The module is taught as far as possible in the target language